Sustainable Ranching Initiative

 RSVP – Ranch Systems Viability Planning

-The Ranch Systems and Viability Planning (RSVP) program supports ranchers who want to improve their grazing management practices, increase education and skills related to ranch and grass management, monitor ecological changes over time and network with other producers on similar paths.
-Operations must be in WWF’s SRI focal area.
+The Ranch Systems and Viability Planning (RSVP) network supports ranchers in the Northern Great Plains who want to improve their grazing management practices, increase education and skills related to ranch and grass management, monitor ecological changes over time, and network with other producers on similar paths.
+Currently, ranches must be in WWF’s SRI focal area of central and eastern Montana, western South Dakota, northeastern Wyoming, and the sandhills of Nebraska.

-Ranches enrolled in RSVP are provided with educational scholarships, access to cost-share dollars, technical assistance, and in-depth rangeland and ecological monitoring.
-The monitoring project is the largest of its kind that is conducted on privately owned grasslands in the US.
+Ranches enrolled in RSVP are provided with educational scholarships, access to financial assistance to support grazing infrastructure improvements, grazing and management technical assistance, and in-depth rangeland and ecological monitoring.
+The ecological monitoring project is the largest of its kind that is conducted on privately owned grasslands in the US.
 Monitoring crews measure soil organic carbon, soil stability, ground cover, vegetation characteristics, water infiltration, and grassland bird species.
-The ecological data is gathered in partnership with Resource Environmental Solutions and the Intermountain Bird Observatory.
-This data helps producers put numbers to the natural resources they manage as well as help communicate the importance of well managed working lands to the NGP ecosystem.

 Learn more about the RSVP program and how to apply here.